Code-Institute-Submissions/CitiesInCountries/README.md

 The second document is the User Experience and User Design MarkDown, describing the 5 Planes of the Elements of User Experience.

-The third document is the Accceptance Testing document describing the successful testing of the 3 General Cases and 12 Use Cases.
+The third document is the Acceptance Testing document describing the successful testing of the 3 General Cases and 12 Use Cases.
 The Acceptance Testing is automated using Selenium IDE.
 The Selenium IDE Test Script is attached to the documentation and referenced in the Testing.md and this README.md.

 The fourth document is a full code documentation and walkthrough mapping the website features & functions to the relevant code in HTML, CSS, and JavaScript.